 #4 Spring Clean: Freshen up Your Home with our 10 To Du List…

-Cleaning is not everybody’s favourite thing to do, but it’s one of the things that’ll help you appreciate home time more.
-And we don’t mean a little dusting off here and there and vacuum cleaning.
+Cleaning is not everybody’s favourite thing to do, but it’s one of the things to do indoors that’ll help you appreciate home time more.
+And we don’t mean a little dusting off here and there.
 No, we mean a real overhaul of the place, shining up spots and places you didn’t even know were dirty.
-We have a 10 step guide to things you most likely didn’t think of and that undermine all your cleaning efforts – such as replacing sealers around the kitchen sink and worktops.
+We have a 10 step guide to things you most likely didn’t think of and that undermine all your cleaning efforts.
+Those include replacing sealers around the kitchen sink and worktops.

 Clearing out the closet can sometimes be just what the doctor ordered.
-Apart from the obvious, creating more space and ridding your home of redundant stuff, throwing old jeans and evening gowns in the bin liner is sometimes a fun trip down memory lane.
+Apart from the obvious, creating more space and ridding your home of redundant stuff.
+That means throwing old jeans and evening gowns in the bin liner is sometimes a fun trip down memory lane.

 #6 Fix it: Re-paint those grubby Skirting Boards…

-It’s one of those boring jobs around the house which always get pushed back…fixing those irritating little things.
-The yellowing skirting boards, the curtains slowly dropping off the rack, the lime scale that’s been slowly building up on the shower unit…
+It’s one of those boring things to do around the house which always get pushed back…fixing those irritating little things.
+The yellowing skirting boards, the curtains slowly dropping off the rack.
+And of course the lime scale that’s been slowly building up on the shower unit…

 But being stuck at home for whatever reason is the perfect time to catch up with these little things that are easily overlooked.
 The more we look at these faults little bits of decay here and there, the more we get used to living with them.
 But they still serve to undermine the otherwise cosy feel of the home.

-#7 Get Creative: Paint or Decorate your Home with Murals
+#7 Get Creative: Things to do indoors – Paint or Decorate with Murals

 Having expensive paintings on the walls is not all it’s cracked up to be – having originals is, though.
 It’s easy to buy a painting and stick it on the wall, but there is something special about a painting by someone you know…or yourself.
 But here’s a chance to let your imagination run riot.
 If there’s a spot on a wall that you can’t quite work out what to do with…create your own mural.
 A couple of wooden blocks carved out with a pattern dipped in different colours of paint can work wonders.